Semantic search for 100M+ galaxy images using AI-generated captions: Introduction

 \subsection{Related Work}

 In recent years, approaches to improve text-visual understanding, such as CLIP~\citep{clip}, have achieved remarkable performance on a variety of downstream tasks, including retrieval, by training on pairs of image-captions extracted from the web.
 However, because high-quality image-text pairs are finite, recent work has explored using synthetic captions to augment training data~\citep{zheng2024dreamliplanguageimagepretraininglong, zhang2025syntheticcaptions}.
 For CLIP-like models, SynthCLIP~\citep{hammoud2024synthclipreadyfullysynthetic} demonstrates that while performance with fully synthetic captions does not match performance with real captions, it exhibits good scalability trends and has competitive performance in some of the downstream tasks.
 For retrieval, CLIPS~\citep{liu2024clipsenhancedclipframework} proposes to learn both with web and synthetically augmented captions, achieving state-of-the-art in cross-modal retrieval tasks.
+In astrophysics, \citet{vago2026augmentingrepresentationsscientificpapers} uses a CLIP framework to align X-ray spectra with summaries from scientific literature, demonstrating cross-modal retrieval.

 In the context of scientific images, the scarcity of text-image pairs is even more pronounced because it relies on domain expertise and standardized benchmarks are rare.
 A common workaround is to convert categorical labels into natural-language prompts with templates and train CLIP-style models on these synthetic pairs~\citep{liu2024remoteclipvisionlanguagefoundation,Zhenwei,khattak2024unimedclipunifiedimagetextpretraining}.
-In particular, INQUIRE~\citep{inquire} produces a benchmark for text-to-image retrieval in ecology and additionally evaluates reranking with multimodal models.
+In particular, INQUIRE~\citep{inquire} produces a benchmark for text-to-image retrieval in ecology and additionally evaluates re-ranking with multimodal models.
 More recently, a few efforts experiment with generating captions directly from images using pre-trained VLMs~\citep{chen2025lrsclipvisionlanguagefoundationmodel,he2025enhancingremotesensingvisionlanguage,YuanChatEarthNet}.
 VLMs have also been used in astronomy for image classification~\citep{Tanoglidis_2024,zaman2025astrollavaunificationastronomicaldata}.
 To our knowledge, this work is the first example in astrophysics of using VLM-generated captions to generate training sets for semantic retrieval.